encode/hostedapi/PROGRESS.md

 * Errors when developing locally will display the traceback.
 * Errors on the production site will render the 500 error page, and will trigger an event in Sentry.

+## Automatic deploys

+* Setup Heroku's deploy from GitHub, for auto deploys after Pull Requests are merged to master.